 - Keeping your account balance above a certain level ($1,000, for example)

 - Signing up for paperless statements

-- Using different services from the same bank (getting a mortgage from the same bank where you keep your checking account, for example)
+- Using multiple services from the same bank (getting a mortgage from the same bank where you hold a checking account, for example)